SeaSparrowOG/DropBehaviorModifier/README.md

 }
 ```
 Example 4:
-- Replace 10+ dropped grand soul gems (filled and non-filled) with a small pouch of soul gems.
+Replace 10+ dropped grand soul gems (filled and non-filled) with a small pouch of soul gems.
 - This example uses EditorIDs, so it needs PO3's tweaks.
 - Since there is a single model swap that we want to apply to multiple forms, we are also filling `"BaseObject"` with an array of strings instead of just 1 string.
- - We are also using some of the new forms from a mod called [Yet Another Soul TrapM anager](https://www.nexusmods.com/skyrimspecialedition/mods/56144).
+- The config uses new forms found in [Yet Another Soul Trap Manager](https://www.nexusmods.com/skyrimspecialedition/mods/56144).
 If the mod is not present, the forms will be missing, but it won't cause an error for the user.
 ```json
 {
   "MinimumVersion": 1,